Maine Woods Rambler FAQ

 Please note: No paper maps will be available at the ride.
 We recommend downloading the routes to your smartphone or navigation device to keep you on track.
 The files will be available just before the ride.

-What will the route be like?
+What will the routes be like?

 The Rambler is capped at 200 riders, so get your spot early!